Deep Contrastive Patch-Based Subspace Learning for Camera Image Signal Processing: Experiments

-Table \ref{tab:sidd} lists a set of benchmark denoising methods and deep learning methods which are used to compare against our network.
-In the table, noisy images are the images before denoising procedures; BM3D, NLM, and KSVD are the benchmark non-DL results; DANet and RDB-Net are two of the state-of-art deep learning methods used for comparison with our method.
-The performance of our model is significantly better than traditional methods.
+We compare our PSL-AE with several benchmark denoising methods (BM3D, NLM, and KSVD) and novel deep learning networks (DnCNN, CBDNet, etc.) that can be used for denoising, presented in Table \ref{tab:sidd}. \emph{Noisy images} in Table \ref{tab:sidd} refer to the images before denoising procedures.
+DnCNN and CBDNet are two of the deep learning networks that have a similar complexity to ours; NBNet and UNet are two of the state-of-the-art deep neural networks that can be used for image denoising.
+In addition to the quality metrics, we compute the number of flops of each deep learning network.
+The number of flops indicates the complexity of the network, as well as the potential training time.

+Our model significantly outperforms those classical methods.
+Comparing with DnCNN and CBDNet, our network slightly outperforms them.
+However, our PSL-AE is not able to perform as good as the current state of the arts methods.
+But the complexities of the state of the arts methods are far beyond our network, hence the required training time of their networks are also significantly exceeding ours.

 In addition, we observe that patches from images in SIDD tend to be assigned to a single cluster based on the same set of features they have.
-Therefore, there is no significant improvement using multiple decoders compared to the result in Sythesized Noisy CelebA dataset.
-Even though the proximity of noisy patterns do affect the result, we still observe a better performance of multi-decoder PS-VAE.
+Therefore, there is no significant improvement using multiple decoders compared to the result in Sythesized Heterogeneous Noise CelebA dataset.
+Even though the proximity of noisy patterns do affect the result, we still observe a better performance of multi-decoder PSL-AE.
 This proves our idea that learning latent subspace is promising to the large-scale, realistic dataset, if we complicate and design the appropriate encoder/decoders.
-As for efficiency comparison, our 4-decoder PS-VAE only contains $7.1$ million parameters in total, where as DANet contains $\sim 60$ million parameters, leading our network train much faster compared to the state-of-the-art structure.